TNamdarian/seven-terraces/README.md

 - The edit properties page features a simple form, where the user can edit only a property added by them.
 - If the user clicked on the Edit Property button on the Properties Page then they will be taken to this page.
 They will only be able to edit the property if they created the property.
 - The current property information will be shown and the user can change the information and save it.
 This will update the database with the new information.
-- The user will be able to select from the current categories and topics as well as additional information to all the required fields for the Property.
+- The user will be able to select from the current categories and types, amenities as well as additional information to all the required fields for the property.
 - There is helper text under each input field to guide the user as to the parameters they can input.
 - The user will receive validation or error feedback when they enter information in the input field which is also be accompanied by colours to show validation (green for correct and red for incorrect).
 - If the user clicks on the cancel button it will take them back to the Properties Page.

-### Manage Property Admin Dashboard Page
+### Admin Dashboard Page
 - This page can only be viewed by the admin user.
 - From here the user can manage the featured Properties, and categories.
 - The admin user can add a new featured Property or edit current featured Properties.
 If the admin user clicks on the Add new Featured Properties button, then they will be taken to the Property page.
 If the admin usercan toggle on the switch button on the property card, it will take them to the landing page so that they can view featured Property form directly from the featured section.
-- The admin user can add a new Category if they click on the Add Category button.
-This will take them to the Add New Category page.
+- The admin user can add a new strategy if they click on the Add strategy button.
+This will take them to the Add New strategy page.
 - The admin user can edit current Categories.
-If the user clicks on the edit button for that category, they will be taken to that edit category page.
+If the user clicks on the edit button for that strategy, they will be taken to that edit strategy page.

-#### Add New Category page
+#### Add New Strategy page
 - This page can only be viewed by the admin user.
-- If the admin user clicked on Add new category button on the Dashboard, then this page will display.
+- If the admin user clicked on Add new strategy button on the Dashboard, then this page will display.
-- The Add New Category page features a simple form, where the admin user can input the basic required information.
+- The Add New strategy page features a simple form, where the admin user can input the basic required information.
 - There is helper text under each input field to guide the admin user as to the parameters they can input.
 - The admin user will receive validation or error feedback when they enter information in the input field which is also be accompanied by colours to show validation (green for correct and red for incorrect).
-- If the admin user clicks Add Category button, it will add the new category to the database in the Categories collection.
+- If the admin user clicks Add strategy button, it will add the new strategy to the database in the Categories collection.
 - If the user clicks on the cancel button it will take them back to the Manage Properties admin dashboard page.

-#### Edit Category page
+#### Edit Strategy page
 - This page can only be viewed by the admin user.
-- If the admin user clicked on the Edit category button on the Dashboard, then this page will display.
+- If the admin user clicked on the Edit strategy button on the Dashboard, then this page will display.
-- The current category information will be shown and the admin user can change the information and save it.
+- The current strategy information will be shown and the admin user can change the information and save it.
 This will update the database with the new information.
 - There is helper text under the input field to guide the user as to the parameters they can input.
 - The user will receive validation or error feedback when they enter information in the input field which is also be accompanied by colours to show validation (green for correct and red for incorrect).
-- If the admin user clicks the Update Category button, it will update the category in the database for the Categories collection.
+- If the admin user clicks the Update strategy button, it will update the strategy in the database for the Categories collection.
 - If the user clicks on the cancel button it will take them back to the Manage Properties admin dashboard page.

 ### Log Out